cmatmsu/oyun/_posts/2011-06-16-Player-Selection-Page.md

 =====================

-Finite state machines are a file format with which you can design custom players for use in Logos.
+Finite state machines are a file format with which you can design custom players for use in Oyun.
 For a detailed description of their file format and how you can write one, visit the Getting Started section of the help, where a tutorial is presented.